sebelga/gstore-node/README.md

 ## Credits
 I have been heavily inspired by [Mongoose](https://github.com/Automattic/mongoose) to write Datastools.
-Credits to them for the Schema, Model and Entity definitions, as well as 'hooks', custom methods and other similarities found here in the Datastools.
+Credits to them for the Schema, Model and Entity definitions, as well as 'hooks', custom methods and other similarities found here.
 Not much could neither have been done without the great work of the guys at [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node).